william-parker-sjsu/MultiModalClassifier/README.md

+# Homework 2: Inference Optimization

+For this assigment, I chose the inference optimization option.
+For this, I made two new files, a notebook called `inference_notebook.ipynb` that I used to get the code working and running the visualizations I used in the report, and a python file called `inferenceOptimization.py` that contains the final code that I used to run the inference optimization from a single entry point in a similar format to the rest of the codebase.

+I chose to use PyTorch, with the base inference, TorchScript optimization, and OpenVimo.
+I chose to run these optimizations on PyTorch's pretrained ResNet50 and MobileNetV2 models.
+I also used a subset of the ImageNet dataset to test the models.
+Some example images are included in the `test_images` folder, and for a sligtly more extensive test, I used imageNet from Hugging Face in the notebook.

+---

 # MultiModalClassifier
 This is a project repo for multi-modal deep learning classifier with popular models from Tensorflow and Pytorch.
 The goal of these baseline models is to provide a template to build on and can be a starting point for any new ideas, applications.
 If you want to learn basics of ML and DL, please refer this repo: https://github.com/lkk688/DeepDataMiningLearning.